 Rice Krispies Ring:

-Grease your hands with butter, then spread the mixture until it covers the area inside the cake ring.
-Using an 8 ½-centimeter cookie cutter, press down the cookie cutter and trim the middle part, creating a "ring" around the inside of the ring mold, roughly 1½-inch wide.
+- Grease your hands with butter, then spread the mixture until it covers the area inside the cake ring.
+Using an 8 ½-centimeter cookie cutter, press down the cookie cutter and trim the middle part, creating a

 - The Rice Krispies and marshmallow mixture can be very sticky, making it difficult to work with.
 Rub more butter on your hands as necessary to prevent the mixture from sticking to your hands and work quickly, as the mixture is more difficult to mold as it cools.